chriseverts/zillow_cluster_project/README.md

 # The Pipeline

 ## Planning
-Goal: Plan out the project
-How does certain features effect the logerror

-I also want to look into other features, like age and see if that will also correlate to property value.
-A lot of these features could play hand in hand and help my model make better predictions.
+Goal: Plan out the project I will be seeing how square footage, bedroom count, longitude, latitude, acreage, age, and county relate to log error of Zestimates.
+I will try to cluster by location and by land features to see if it'll be helpful to a supervised regression model.

+First, I will begin by bringing in my data and exploring features to assure that I want to continue with clustering these (and/or others), I can then turn it into a cluster column and use feature selection to see if the clustering helps.

-Hypotheses: Square footage, beds and bathrooms, and location will have an effect on the logerror
+Hypotheses: Square footage, beds, acreage and location will have an effect on the logerror

 ## Acquire